Weibo (NASDAQ:WB) Shares Gap Down to $59.20

-Separately, Zacks Investment Research upgraded Weibo from a “sell” rating to a “hold” rating in a report on Tuesday, July 20th.
-One investment analyst has rated the stock with a sell rating, two have issued a hold rating and two have given a buy rating to the stock.
-Weibo has an average rating of “Hold” and a consensus target price of $46.50.
+Separately, Zacks Investment Research raised Weibo from a “sell” rating to a “hold” rating in a research note on Tuesday, July 20th.
+One research analyst has rated the stock with a sell rating, two have given a hold rating and two have issued a buy rating to the company.
+The stock currently has an average rating of “Hold” and a consensus target price of $46.50.

-Hedge funds have recently bought and sold shares of the company.
-Eaton Vance Management acquired a new position in shares of Weibo during the first quarter worth about $25,000.
-Banco de Sabadell S.A acquired a new position in shares of Weibo during the first quarter worth about $37,000.
-DekaBank Deutsche Girozentrale boosted its position in shares of Weibo by 13.0% during the fourth quarter.
-DekaBank Deutsche Girozentrale now owns 2,632 shares of the information services provider’s stock worth $105,000 after buying an additional 302 shares during the period.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in WB.
+Eaton Vance Management bought a new stake in Weibo during the first quarter worth about $25,000.
+Banco de Sabadell S.A bought a new stake in Weibo during the first quarter worth about $37,000.
+DekaBank Deutsche Girozentrale raised its holdings in Weibo by 13.0% during the fourth quarter.
+DekaBank Deutsche Girozentrale now owns 2,632 shares of the information services provider’s stock worth $105,000 after acquiring an additional 302 shares in the last quarter.
 CenterStar Asset Management LLC bought a new stake in Weibo during the first quarter worth about $164,000.
-Finally, Distillate Capital Partners LLC raised its holdings in Weibo by 88.6% during the first quarter.
-Distillate Capital Partners LLC now owns 3,455 shares of the information services provider’s stock worth $174,000 after acquiring an additional 1,623 shares in the last quarter.
-28.59% of the stock is owned by institutional investors.
+Finally, Distillate Capital Partners LLC raised its stake in Weibo by 88.6% in the first quarter.
+Distillate Capital Partners LLC now owns 3,455 shares of the information services provider’s stock valued at $174,000 after buying an additional 1,623 shares during the period.
+Institutional investors and hedge funds own 28.59% of the company’s stock.

 Weibo Company Profile (NASDAQ:WB)